ArtskydJ/just-login-server-api/README.md

 ##Install

+Will need the [Just-Login-Core](github.com/ArtskydJ/just-login-core) module also.
+(Or an object that closely resembles a Just-Login-Core.)

-Install with npm:
+Install both with npm:

-	npm install just-login-server-api
+	npm install just-login-server-api just-login-core

-##Require and Construct

-Require:
+##Jlsa(jlc)

+Require both:

 	var Jlsa = require('just-login-server-api')

-Set up a Just Login Core object:

 	var Jlc = require('just-login-core')

+Set up the server-api with a core and the core with a levelup database:

 	var level = require('level-mem')
 	var db = level('uniqueNameHere')
 	var jlc = Jlc(db)

-Merge the modules:

 	var jlsa = Jlsa(jlc)

 ##jlsa methods